 Quick Fix to Save the Plant

-If you notice any part or leaves of the plant in a rotten or mushy state, get rid of it immediately.
-Doing this will save the plant at an early stage and will prevent it from getting damaged excessively.
-This can be due to overwatering, regularly moist soil, or lack of drainage holes in pots.
+If you notice any part or leaves of the plant in a rotten or mushy state, get rid of it immediately–doing this will save the plant at an early stage and will prevent it from getting damaged excessively.
+This can be due to frequent watering, waterlogging, misting, or lack of drainage holes in pots.

-Stop watering such plants for a while, rewater again with fungicide diluted in the water when the soil looks dry to touch and keep them at a dry place where it gets filtered sunlight.
+Stop watering such plants for a while, rewater again with fungicide diluted in the water only when the soil looks completely dry to touch and keep them in a dry place with filtered sunlight.